What TEFL qualification should you choose?

 - A certificate that is not a CELTA or Trinity but is the same price

-Both of these courses include at least 120 hours of taught course, with teaching practice on real students.
+Both the CELTA and the Trinity certTESOL include at least 120 hours of taught course, with teaching practice on real students.
 You will learn about classroom management, how to teach grammar, vocabulary, listening, reading, writing, speaking and pronunciation, how to plan and execute lessons and much more.

-So why are these the ones we recommend?
+So why are these the accredited TEFL courses we recommend?

 These two awarding bodies monitor the schools offering the qualifications, and these bodies, in turn, are monitored by Ofqual and the QCA – the organisations who regulate all qualifications in England, including GCSEs, A’ levels and NVQs.

-Other courses state bodies that accredit them, but often these bodies have been set up by the company offering the course, and/or have no external regulation.
-Sometimes they even state the names (and acronyms again) for their accreditation, but if you look into it, it’s bodies like IATEFL – who are a teaching association who don’t accredit courses.
+Other courses state that they are accredited TEFL courses, but often the bodies who accredit them have been set up by the company offering the course, and/or have no external regulation.
+Sometimes they even state the names (and acronyms again) for their accreditation, but if you look into it, it’s bodies like IATEFL – who

 On the job training